 News

 News is copyrighted content from news sources such as The New York Times, BBC, CNN, local newspapers, and online journals.
 Content posted on television networks' websites is also classified as News.
-Over 3 million traditional media articles a day are crawled through Meltwater's news sources.
+Over 3 million traditional media articles are crawled through Meltwater's news sources daily.

 Comments

-On many websites (news and blogs primarily) users can leave comments at the bottom of the page.
-By monitoring these comments, you will be able to gain a deeper context-specific understanding of your brand by instantly sifting through approximately 2.2-million comments pulled into our system each day.
+On many websites (news and blogs, primarily), users can leave comments at the bottom of the page.
+By monitoring these comments, you will gain a deeper context-specific understanding of your brand by instantly sifting through the approximately 2.2 million comments pulled into our system each day.

 Request for Proposal

-Accessing results for Facebook can be done after authenticating a Facebook account, then identifying and adding the specific Facebook pages you wish to collect posts and comments for in Meltwater.
+Accessing Facebook results can be done after authenticating a Facebook account and then identifying and adding the specific Facebook pages for which you wish to collect posts and comments in Meltwater.

 YouTube

-YouTube is a video-sharing website, created in February 2005, on which users can upload, view, and share videos.
+YouTube is a video-sharing website created in February 2005.
+Users can upload, view, and share videos on YouTube.
 YouTube hosts a wide variety of user-generated video content, including movie clips, TV clips, and music videos, as well as amateur content such as video blogging, short original videos, and educational videos.
 Explore pulls content directly from YouTube’s API and searches video titles, descriptions, and tags.

-Instagram is an online mobile photo-sharing, video-sharing, and social networking service that enables its users to take pictures and videos, and share them either publicly or privately on the app, as well as through a variety of other social networking platforms, such as Facebook, Twitter, Tumblr, and Flickr.
+Instagram is an online mobile photo-sharing, video-sharing, and social networking service that enables its users to take pictures and videos and share them either publicly or privately on the app and through various other social networking platforms, such as Facebook, Twitter, Tumblr, and Flickr.

-Accessing results for Instagram can be done after setting up the hashtag or competitor search using an Instagram business token.
+Accessing Instagram results can be done after setting up the hashtag or competitor search using an Instagram business token.
 Results include posts, videos, reels, comments, and replies.

 Pinterest - Learn More

-Our monitoring of Pinterest is a sample set of all content posted or pinned by 1.5million Pinterest users (out of the 475m monthly active Pinterest users).
-Your monitoring keywords will be matched with text accompanying images such as the title and caption of the content and does not include any text within images or image recognition.
+Our monitoring of Pinterest is a sample set of all content posted or pinned by 1.5 million Pinterest users (out of the 475 million monthly active users).
+Your monitoring keywords will be matched with text accompanying images, such as the title and caption of the content.
+It does not include any text within images or image recognition.

 Twitch - Learn More

 Twitch is a video live streaming service that focuses on video game live streaming, including broadcasts of esports competitions.
-In addition, it offers music broadcasts, creative content, and more recently, "in real life" streams.
+It also offers music broadcasts, creative content, and, more recently, "in real life" streams.

-Our monitoring of Twitch is content from a sample of active Twitch users, with clips/posts becoming searchable once the live stream is over and the clip is saved to a Twitch users page.
+Our monitoring of Twitch includes content from a sample of active Twitch users.
+Clips/posts become searchable once the live stream is over and the clip is saved to a Twitch user's page.
 Your monitoring keywords will be matched with the title and description of the saved stream.

 KakaoTalk